Skip to main content

 Why Choose All Well for Kitchen Extensions in Lewisham?

-Lewisham's Victorian terraces — particularly around Lewisham High Street and towards Hither Green — are ideal for kitchen extensions that transform the classic dark rear kitchen into an open-plan living space.
-With property prices in SE13 running 20-30% below neighbouring Greenwich and Blackheath, many homeowners are investing in extensions that add both space and value.
+Lewisham's Victorian terraces, particularly around Lewisham High Street and towards Hither Green, are ideal for kitchen extensions that transform the classic dark rear kitchen into an open-plan living space.
+Many SE13 homeowners are extending to open up the back of the house and bring light into a room that has always been cramped and gloomy.

 Every project comes with a fixed-price contract, single project manager, and full certification including Building Control sign-off.